 The congregate housing must contain adequate facilities and services for the sanitary disposal of food waste and refuse, including facilities for temporary storage where necessary.

-age of six is expected to reside in the unit.
+The housing quality standards applicable to lead-based paint do not apply unless a child under the age of six is expected to reside in the unit.

 PART III: GROUP HOME